MotoAcidic/Shroud/doc/init.md

 4d) CentOS

-Copy shroudd.init to /etc/init.d/shroudd.
-Test by running `service shroudd start`.
+Copy fivegd.init to /etc/init.d/fivegd.
+Test by running `service fivegd start`.

 Using this script, you can adjust the path and flags to the bitcoind program by setting the BITCOIND and FLAGS environment variables in the file